ChordPro/chordpro/docs/content/ChordPro-Configuration-Presets.md

 {{< showpage "style_ukulele" >}}

 This style only sets the instrument and defines the ukulele chords, so it can be used in combination with other styles.

+# User library

+Presets are looked up in the folders where ChordPro is installed.
+It is possible to add a custom folder presets by using environment variable `CHORDPRO_LIB`.

+`CHORDPRO_LIB` should have the name of the custom folder, and a subfolder `config` where the custom configs can be placed.
+For example, assume `CONFIG_LIB` is `~/lib/ChordPro` and this folder contains `config/mspro.json`, then this config can be used as

+    --config mspro

+Note that currently the name of the config file must be **all lowercase characters**.
+It may be referred in any case, e.g

+    --config Mspro
+    --config MSPro